itsmillertim3/perform2021/labs/lab04/04_DeploySockshop.md

 2. Wait a couple of minutes until all the pods are Ready and Running and the LoadBalancer objects have EXTERNAL-IPs
  ![SockShopDevRunning](../assets/images/sockshopdevrun.png)

+3. Copy external IP for the load balancer into notepad (Prod).

-3. Validate the Dev instance
+4. Validate the Prod instance
   - Use the External IP of service/front-end and port 8080
   ![SockShopDevWeb](../assets/images/sockshopdevweb.png)
   - Register an account